Clint Eastwood slammed over 'sex for stories' portrayal | DW | 13.12.2019

 "Richard Jewell" tells the story of the man wrongly accused of planting a bomb at the 1996 Olympic Games.
-Clint Eastwood claims it's about the media and the truth — but now he's critcized for his depiction of the events.
+Eastwood claims it's about the media and the truth — but now he's criticized for his depiction of the events.

 "Based on a true story" is a line that often shows up in the opening credits of a movie.
 Films based on real events are particularly popular nowadays.
 Roman Polanski even called his 2017 film that way.
 In Based on a True Story, the filmmaker played with the different levels of meaning and truth, and the interaction between facts and fiction.